-For 2023, an amount of 2 is included under other costs related to expenses of the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.
+For 2023, an amount of <1 is included under other costs related to expenses of the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation

-The audit fees attributable to Share Class U for 2024 include an amount of 5 (2023: 5) for the audit of the financial statements and 1 (2023: 3) for other audit-related services.
+The audit fees attributable to Share Class O for 2024 are included in the fixed service fee and amount to <1 (2023: <1) for the audit of the financial statements and <1 (2023: <1) for other audit engagements.
 There are no audit fees related to advisory or other non-audit services.